 Underneath, we see the history associated with the image redis:latest.

-docker history output.
+docker history output.16. docker substitute

 This command lets you substitute a container’s configuration.
 It’s serving to prevent packing containers from consuming too many Docker host belongings.
 The construction of the command is: